neuralchemist/space-corp/README.md

 - **Dashboard A:** Visualize sensor values using StatBox.
 Values changes color for positive and negative values.
 UI can be updated by click of a button.
 Sensor data is cached.

-- **Dashboard B:** Visualize Realtime sensor value using StatBox and Line Charts.
-Alert appears in backdrop which can't be ignored by user.
+- **Dashboard B:** Visualize Real Time sensor value using StatBox and Line Charts.
+Alert appears in the backdrop which can't be ignored by the user.
 Automatically reconnect if connection fails.

 ## Comment on Potential Improvement of API

 Implementation depends on use case and scalability.

-- I would suggest implementing with Socket.io in the server instead of pure websockets. `Socket.io` provides many features wich have good performance and reliability in production.
+- I would suggest implementing with Socket.io on the server instead of pure websockets. `Socket.io` provides many features which have good performance and reliability in production.
 - I would suggest version controlled API for maintainability. eg. "api/v1/Spectrum"